EssenceStar/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to change a directory to the previous one
+A script to list all files with hidden files inclusive